 Use this Problem Translator template during the INSET or individually to explore in detail your chosen challenge within a creative learning and/or enquiry-led framework.
+(60 minutes)

-You could introduce a competitive group element to see which group can generate the most potential solutions or explorations of a challenge.
+Tip: You could introduce a competitive group element to see which group can generate the most potential solutions or explorations of a challenge.